 - Every returning officer validates the results and announces the validated results to the candidates.

 Did you know?
 Canada’s voting system is called “first past the post.”
-This means the candidate who gets the most votes wins.
+This means the candidate who gets the most votes in their riding wins.